 The main geographic feature of the Aanthirin is the river Thirr, which flows through the region.
 Near the river shores, small islands dot the landscape.
 In the north, the river flows into the Inner Sea, ending in a river delta.
 The river basin is bordered by mountain ranges on both sides, separating the region from Roth Roryn and the Armun Ashlands in the West, and from Alt Orethan and the Sundered Scar in the East.
 To the South, the climate becomes increasingly arid, and the region transitions into the Hlaalu-held Thirr Valley, and the Dres-held Deshaan Plains.

 In the south, Lake Andaram dominates the landscape.
 Before the creation of the Inner Sea, the Thirr's waters gathered in the lake, from where they flowed into the Salt Washes below the Deshaan and evaporated.
+The river's slow pace has allowed this now vestigial outflow to remain.
 Around the lake and edges of the region the landscape is rockier with more hills.
 The center of the region becomes considerably flatter north of Almas Thirr.

 Lake Andaram is a border between House territories, and a focal point of conflict.
 House Hlaalu, more interested in economic gains than political borders, are trying to get a foothold on the northern banks of Lake Andaram to contest Indoril Hegemony and end up blundering into a fight with House Dres, who don’t appreciate the competition.
 Usually, Hlaalu and Dres are reliable, mostly compatible trading partners and the Hlaalu are savvy enough to not step on the Dres’ toes.
 The establishment of Nav Andaram (the mainland Hlaalu player stronghold) is as such a serious diplomatic stumble, with the player caught in the middle.